IreneMurage/akan-name-generator/README.md

 4. **Live Demo (Optional):**
    You can also access the live version of this project online hosted on **Vercel**:
-   [Live Demo on Vercel](https://akan-name-generator-henna.vercel.app/)
+   [Live Demo on Vercel](https://akan-name-generator-henna.vercel.app/) you can also access the live site on [github](https://irenemurage.github.io/akan-name-generator/)
 ---

 ## Behavior-Driven Development (BDD)